Leica CL vs Olympus E-M10 II

 The CL is a recent model that features in the current product line-up of Leica.
 In contrast, the E-M10 II has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the E-M10 II was succeeded by the Olympus E-M10 III.

 Review summary: Leica CL vs Olympus E-M10 II

-So what is the bottom line?
-Which of the two cameras – the Leica CL or the Olympus E-M10 II – has the upper hand?
+So how do things add up?
+Is there a clear favorite between the Leica CL and the Olympus E-M10 II?
 Below is a summary of the relative strengths of each of the two contestants.

 - More detail: Offers more megapixels (24.1 vs 15.9MP) with a 26% higher linear resolution.

 - Better image quality: Features a larger and more technologically advanced imaging sensor.

 - Richer colors: Larger sensor generates images with better, more accurate colors.